Painx9/Models/README.md

    ```bash
    streamlit run app.py
    ```

----
+### 🎓 Learning Credits
+Many of the core models implemented in this portfolio were built as part of an educational learning path guided by tutorials from the data science community on YouTube.
+I have adapted these core algorithms, standardized their workflows, and scaled them into live production dashboards using Streamlit Cloud.

-## 📜 License
+### 📄 License
-This portfolio is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and adapt the code for your own personal or commercial projects!
+This repository is open-source and available under the [MIT License](LICENSE).
+Feel free to use, modify, and adapt the code for your own personal or commercial portfolios!